Kosarh79/gif-maker/README.md

 View it at http://localhost:3000/

  ## Test
- Note: In order to run tests in make sure to run console as administrator
+ Note: In order to run tests, make sure to run console as administrator.

  1- To test the application go to the root
  1-1- To run test in the browser
  ```range